Medium is one of the best ways to share your ideas online with a built-in audience of people searching for great content.

 1. Go into your Form.

-3. You'll be taken to a white page with several embed options.
+3. You'll be shown to a popup with several embed options.

 4. Choose Share → Copy to select your link.